project-chip/connectedhomeip/examples/all-clusters-app/nxp/rt/rt1060/README.md

 ![MCU_Set](../../../../platform/nxp/rt/rt1060/doc/images/mcu-set.png)

-Sometimes when the MCU is selected it will not initialize all the memory regions (usualy the BOARD_FLASH, BOARD_SDRAM and NCAHCE_REGION) so it is required that this regions are added manualy like in the image above.
+Sometimes when the MCU is selected it will not initialize all the memory regions (usually the BOARD_FLASH, BOARD_SDRAM and NCACHE_REGION) so it is required that this regions are added manually like in the image above.
 In addition to that on the BOARD_FLASH line, in the driver tab:

 ```